 - The mental health of the at-fault party

 Tolling the statute of limitations is complex.
 A lawyer from our team can explain whether your case might benefit from tolling.
-Our car accident law firm can also review the details of the collision and the age of all injured parties in your vehicle to determine if tolling the statutory deadline is possible.
+Our car accident law firm can also review collision details and the age of all injured parties in your vehicle to determine if tolling the statutory deadline is possible.

-With sufficient notice and early intervention, your lawyer might be able to file your lawsuit on time and pursue compensation on your behalf.
+With sufficient notice and early intervention, your lawyer might be able to file your lawsuit on time.
+Then, they can pursue compensation on your behalf.

 How a Personal Injury Lawsuit Works

-If your personal injury case goes to court, your lawyer and the at-fault party’s lawyer may gather as much evidence as possible about the accident.
+Ifsonal injury case goes to court, your lawyer and the at-fault party’s lawyer may gather as much evidence as possible about the accident.
 Because neither representative was present when the accident occurred, they might rely on the post-accident paper trail to tell the story of the collision.
-You and the at-fault party might be asked to:
+You and the at-fault party might need to:

 - Participate in interrogatories or written questionnaires